Electa-Git/PowerImpedanceACDC.jl/examples/README.md

 This macro will call [PowerModelsACDC](https://github.com/Electa-Git/PowerModelsACDC.jl) to run the powerflow, and update the converter's setpoints based on these results.

 ## Determining impedance
-Now, the impedance as seen from the bus 7 will be determined.
-This is performed like this:
+Now, we determine the impedance as seen from bus 7:
 ```julia
 # Determine impedance seen at the AC side of the HVDC link
 imp_ac, omega_ac = determine_impedance(net, elim_elements=[:g1], input_pins=Any[:B7d,:B7q],
 output_pins=Any[:gndd,:gndq], freq_range = (10,1000,1000))
 ```
-At last, we use the `bodeplot` function to plot the dd-channel impedance:
+Finally, we use the `bodeplot` function to plot the dd-channel impedance:
 ```julia
 Z_dd = getindex.(imp_ac,1,1)